 A lot of people can say they were creative at a very young age.
 What kid doesn’t enjoy drawing and coloring or writing the occasional story?
 This doesn’t mean we all grow up to become Picasso.
 But for me, writing has always been serious business.
-I had my future planned as a novelist by age six.
-My earliest bits of fiction are too remote for me to recall, but I know I wasn’t yet old enough to write my name, so I started with a cassette recorder.
+I had my future planned as a novelist in kindergarten.
+My earliest bits of fiction are too remote for me to recall, but I know I wasn’t yet old enough to write my name when I started telling stories into a cassette recorder.
 Eventually, I learned the rudiments of grammar and spelling.
 That was 1983.

-What follows is a sampling of my literary life, from my earliest work as a child, to my most recent fantasy novels.
-These include sample chapters from The Princess of Aenya and Ages of Aenya; my first full-length novel and modern Greek myth romance/adventure, The Nomad; a nautical horror novella, The City of the Drowned; a children’s book featuring art by my seven year old daughter, No, Sophia!; a comic book starring my childhood inspiration, The King of Castle Grayskull; a bit of magic realism, Anna and the Devil; flash meta-fiction, The Protagonist; Sci-Fi humor, Pizza Planet; fantasy tragedy, The Gorgon’s Lover; and my first ever superhero as featured in Panther and the Bull.
+What follows is a sampling of my literary life, from my earliest (and most embarrassing) work as a child, to my most recently released fantasy novels.
+These include The Princess of Aenya and Ages of Aenya; my first full-length novel that I wrote in high school, a modern Greek myth romance/adventure called The Nomad; a nautical horror novella, The City of the Drowned; a children’s book featuring art by my seven year old daughter, No, Sophia!; a comic book starring my childhood inspiration, The King of Castle Grayskull; a bit of magic realism, Anna and the Devil; flash meta-fiction, The Protagonist; Sci-Fi humor, Pizza Planet; fantasy tragedy, The Gorgon’s Lover; and my first ever superhero featured in Panther and the Bull.

 The Princess of Aenya: When Zaibos seizes control of Tyrnael, Princess Radia is forced to flee from her kingdom.
 But at fifteen years of age, she is innocent to the cruel realities of life.
 Her only protector is Demacharon, an aging soldier tormented by his past, and from visions of the afterlife.
 But neither he, nor Radia herself, can imagine her true nature, and importance to Aenya.